South Island nationalism: British governance

-When Britain annexed New Zealand in 1840, New Zealand briefly became a part of New South Wales.
-This annexation was in response to New Zealand Company attempts to establish a separate colony in Wellington, and French claims in Akaroa, and so Lieutenant-Governor William Hobson declared British sovereignty over all of New Zealand on 21 May 1840 (the North Island by the Treaty of Waitangi and the South by discovery).
+The first Europeans to settle in New Zealand were whalers, traders and missionaries who arrived in the early 19th century.
+The New Zealand Company sent four ships full of settlers to Wellington in 1840.
+In response to their attempts to establish a colony in Wellington, and French claims in Akaroa, Lieutenant-Governor William Hobson declared British sovereignty over all of New Zealand on 21 May 1840, and New Zealand briefly became part of New South Wales.